thephpleague/commonmark/docs/1.6/customization/overview.md

  4. Use the `DocParser` to parse the Markdown input into an [Abstract Syntax Tree](/1.6/customization/abstract-syntax-tree/) (aka an "AST")
  5. Use the `HtmlRenderer` to convert the [AST `Document`](/1.6/customization/abstract-syntax-tree/#document) into HTML

-`CommonMarkConverter` handles all of this for you, but you can execute that process yourself if you wish:
+The `MarkdownConverter` class handles all of this for you, but you can execute that process yourself if you wish:

 ```php
 use League\CommonMark\DocParser;